ensonic/octacon/README.md

 ## control changes

-The encoders send values on cc 9 to 16
+The encoders send 7bit values on cc 9 to 16.
+In 14-bit mode, the lsb is send on cc 41 to 49.
-The encoder buttons send 64 on cc 17 to 25
+The encoder buttons send values {0=off, 64=on} on cc 17 to 25.

 ## sysex